dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 ### Dates and times

 A [Date](http://api.dartlang.org/dart_core/Date.html) object is a point in time.
-A point in time is either a in the local time-zone, or is in UTC.
+The time is either UTC or the local time zone.

 #### Constructing dates